 Negative risks tend to be impulsive, emotionally driven and might rely heavily on ego.
 Positive risks are planned, calculated, and anticipated.
 There’s a very large distinction between the two.

 Fear, or certainly anxiety, is common to just about anyone who is learning something new.
 What if it doesn’t turn out right?
 What if I’ve made a mistake?
-These are common questions, but we should never let the fear of starting hold us back from actually doing the things we want to do.
+These are common questions, but we should never let the fear of starting to hold us back from actually doing the things we want to do – that’s a waste.

 One way to handle fear is to think about the benefits of what we want to do in a more global manner.
 Say I have a fear of heights, but I’d love to go hang-gliding.
 The benefits of going hang-gliding, for me, might be an increased confidence level, greater self-esteem, and the incredible realization that I really can do anything!